RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ## Playstation 1

 ### Tomb Raider: Chronicles
-{% include link-to-other-site.html url="https://github.com/TOMB5/TOMB5" description="." image="https://upload.wikimedia.org/wikipedia/en/3/3f/Tomb_Raider_-_Chronicles.png" title="Tomb Raider: Chronicles Disassembly translated to C source code"  %}
+{% include link-to-other-site.html url="https://github.com/TOMB5/TOMB5" description="This repository contains decompiled code for the game Tomb Raider: Chronicles.
+All decompiled code is based off the final PlayStation and PC version.
+The goal is to decompile as much as possible since the original source code is reportedly lost.
+It is not expected for decompiled code to be 1:1 with the original source code.
+However, functionality wise it will be the same." image="https://upload.wikimedia.org/wikipedia/en/3/3f/Tomb_Raider_-_Chronicles.png" title="Tomb Raider: Chronicles Disassembly translated to C source code"  %}

 ### Need for Speed: High Stakes
-{% include link-to-other-site.html url="https://github.com/OpenNFS/NFSHSX" description="." image="https://upload.wikimedia.org/wikipedia/en/e/e2/NFS_High_Stakes_box.jpg" title="Need for Speed: High Stakes Disassembly translated to C source code"  %}
+{% include link-to-other-site.html url="https://github.com/OpenNFS/NFSHSX" description="A very early decompilation project for Need For Speed 4, but the progress that has been made is very impressive." image="https://upload.wikimedia.org/wikipedia/en/e/e2/NFS_High_Stakes_box.jpg" title="Need for Speed: High Stakes Disassembly translated to C source code"  %}

 ### PSX DOOM
-{% include link-to-other-site.html url="https://github.com/RetailGameSourceCode/PSXDOOM-RE" description="." image="" title="Psx Doom Reverse Engineering"  %}
+{% include link-to-other-site.html url="https://github.com/RetailGameSourceCode/PSXDOOM-RE" description="The complete reverse engineering of PSX Doom by [GEC], this effort took about 2 and a half years to complete." image="" title="Psx Doom Reverse Engineering"  %}

 ---
 # Microsoft Systems